-- Expected life is based on historical exercise activity. - Volatility is derived based on the average of both the historical and implied volatility of the Company's common shares.
+- Expected life is based on historical exercise activity. - Volatility is derived based on the average of both the historical and implied volatility of TC Energy's common shares.

-The amount expensed for stock options, with a corresponding increase in Additional paid-in capital, was \$9 million in 2023 (2022 - \$10 million; 2021 - \$12 million).
+The amount expensed for TC Energy stock options, with a corresponding increase in Additional paid-in capital, was \$9 million in 2023 (2022 - \$10 million; 2021 - \$11 million).
 At December 31, 2023, unrecognized compensation costs related to non-vested stock options were \$12 million.
 The cost is expected to be fully recognized over a weighted average period of two years.